kevinlandwaster/JHGettingAndCleaningDataWeek4/README.md

 ### tidy.R

 This script groups together functions that can create a tidy version of one of the data sets (train or test).
 The main function here is `get_tidy_data_set()` which uses other functions in this script to get data from various portions of the dataset and tidy them.
-This script uses functions in `read_data.R` to read the data into R.
+This script uses functions in `read_data.R` to read the data into R. The functions in this file name the columns appropriately and takes only the mean and std fields from the original data.

 ### read_data.R